digitalservicebund/ris-backend-service/backend/README.md

 | `http://127.0.0.1/api/v1/caselaw/lookuptableimporter/buland`      | `buland.xml`             |

 In all cases you need to do a `PUT` call: in _Postman_ go to _Body_, set it to _raw_, change from _Text_ to _XML_ on the blue dropdown to the right and paste the entire XML content in.

+### Database Setup & Migration with Flyway

+The application uses Flyway for maintaining and versioning database migrations.
+In order to create a change in the database, you should create a new sql file on the directory `src\main\resources\db\migration`.

+The file should be named in the following format: `Vx.x__teamname_create_table_xyz.sql` where `x.x` is your migration version (make sure to pull first from the repository and see what is the latest version otherwise migrations wouldn't work properly).
+The `teamname` can be replaced with: whether `caselaw` or `norms` and is normally followed by a descriptive name for the migration.

+Flyway automatically detects new files and run migrations accordingly on sprint boot start.

 ## Tests